WordPress Website Maintenance

 However …

-You should not back up your WordPress database before cleaning up and optimizing your WordPress data, as unnecessary data not only increases your database size, but it can also cause errors when re-importing data.
+You should not back up your WordPress database before cleaning up and optimizing it, as unnecessary data not only increases the size of your database but can also cause errors when re-importing data.

-As you can see, it’s important to have a well thought out and effective system in place for performing regular WordPress maintenance tasks to avoid problems.
+As you can see, it’s important to have a well-thought-out and effective system for performing regular WordPress maintenance tasks to avoid problems.

 WordPress Maintenance Process – Flowchart

-To complete your WordPress site maintenance routine as efficient and effectively as possible, we recommend designing a maintenance workflow for your organization similar to the process shown below.
+To complete your WordPress site maintenance routine as efficiently and effectively as possible, we recommend designing a maintenance workflow similar to the process below for your organization.

-The above may look complicated and time-consuming, but it’s not!
+While the above may look complicated and time-consuming, it’s not.

-• Many aspects of the WordPress maintenance process can be automated using inexpensive plugins and/or services.
+- Many areas of the maintenance process can be automated using inexpensive plugins and/or services.

-After performing the maintenance routine a few times (follow the WordPress Maintenance Checklist provided in the resources section and further below), keeping your WordPress site fully maintained, up-to-date, secure, and protected should take you very little time … usually no more than 30 – 60 minutes each month.
+After performing the maintenance routine a few times (follow the WordPress Maintenance Checklist provided in this guide), keeping your WordPress site fully maintained, up-to-date, secure, and protected should take very little time … usually no more than 30 – 60 minutes every month.

 WordPress Site Maintenance Process – Main Components

-As shown in the flowchart above, here are the main areas your effective WordPress Site Maintenance process should include:
+As shown in the flowchart above, these are the main areas an effective maintenance process should include:

-4. Updating WordPress core software, plugins and themes to their latest versions
+- Updating WordPress core software, plugins, and themes to their latest versions

 Additional maintenance tasks may include:

-Let’s go briefly over each of these areas.
-For additional tutorials, refer to the links in the WordPress Maintenance Checklist provided further below:
+Note: refer to the links in the WordPress Maintenance Checklist provided further below for additional tutorials:

 1) Remove Unnecessary Data From Your WordPress Site

-Before backing up your WordPress data, it’s a good idea to first delete anything that is unnecessary on your site.
-This could include Comment Spam, inactive plugins, obsolete posts, etc …
+Before backing up your WordPress data, it’s a good idea to delete anything unnecessary on your site.

-Deleting unnecessary data from your site before backing up your MySQL database not only helps to reduce your backup file size but more importantly, if you have to restore your data later, you won’t be re-importing things like spam and other unwanted data into your site.
+Deleting unnecessary data from your site before backing up your MySQL database not only helps to reduce your backup file size, but more importantly, if you have to restore your data later, you won’t be re-importing spam and other unwanted data into your site.

-Even if no components of your site need to be updated or upgraded, it is still important to complete this step.
-Performing regular file and data backups is all part of having an effective site maintenance program.
+Even if no site components need updating, this step is still important.
+Regular file and data backups are part of an effective site maintenance program.

 3) Check To See If Updates Are Required

-After completing Step 2, the next step is to go through your site and check if you need to upgrade your WordPress site, plugins, or themes to the latest version.
+After completing Step 2, the next step is to review your site and check whether you need to update your WordPress site, plugins, or themes to the latest version.

-Part of this process may involve making a decision not to upgrade your site or a particular plugin or theme to their latest version just yet.
-Sometimes, its good to wait for a day or a week before updating to allow any new bugs, conflicts, or vulnerabilities in the newer versions to be discovered, addressed, and fixed.
+Part of this process may involve deciding not to update your site or a particular plugin or theme to its latest version.
+Sometimes, it’s best to wait a day or a week before updating to allow new bugs, conflicts, or vulnerabilities in the newer versions to be discovered, addressed, and fixed.

 4) Update Site Components

-After establishing that your site and/or plugins and themes need to be updated, the next step is to then go ahead and perform the actual updates.
+After establishing that your site and/or plugins and themes need to be updated, the next step is to perform the actual updates.

-It’s important to keep your WordPress software, plugins, and themes updated to their latest version.
-This helps to ensure a conflict-free and error-free site and that everything keeps running smoothly.
+It’s important to keep your WordPress software, plugins, and themes updated to the latest version.
+This helps ensure a conflict-free and error-free site and that everything continues to run smoothly.

-There are are various automated methods you can use to perform WordPress updates, including using WordPress plugins and third-party services.
-It’s also important to know how to perform manual updates if your server or hosting configuration doesn’t allow you to automate certain tasks, or if you prefer to do things manually.
+There are various automated methods for performing WordPress updates, including using WordPress plugins and third-party services.
+However, it’s also important to know how to perform manual updates if your server or hosting configuration doesn’t allow you to automate certain tasks or if you prefer to do things manually.

 5) Restore / Reinstall Site Data (If Required)

-Sometimes things go wrong and you may need to restore some or all of your data, or even reinstall your site completely.
+Sometimes, things go wrong, and you may need to restore some or all of your data or reinstall your site completely.

-Knowing how to restore or reinstall your site is also useful if you are migrating your site to another location, domain or web server (e.g. changing web hosting providers).
+Knowing how to restore or reinstall your site is also useful if you are migrating it to another location, domain, or web server (e.g., changing web hosting providers).

 WordPress Maintenance Process Overview – Video Summary